flatironinstitute/SlurmUtil/README.md

 ```

 ### Configuration

-You may configure the monitoring tools using both the shell script "StartSlurmMqtMonitoring_mon7" and the configuration
+The configuration can be done via both the shell script "StartSlurmMqtMonitoring_mon7"
-file "config/config.json".
+and the configuration file "config/config.json"

-### Start the Slurm Monitoring Tool:
+### Execution

 Run
 ```